jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (4) The District Court may, at any time, rescind or vary an injunction granted or order made under section 381.

 ### 383 District Court may direct chief executive to make determination
-On an application under section 381(1), the District Court may direct the chief executive to make a determination under subpart 1 of Part 3 in respect of any matters that the Court specifies.
+On an application under section 381(1), the District Court may direct the chief executive to make a determination under subpart 1 of Part 3 in respect of any matters that the court specifies.

 ### 384 District Court may grant interim injunctions
 (1) If an application is made to the District Court under section 381(1) for the grant of an injunction restraining a person from engaging in conduct of a particular kind, the District Court may,—